 If you wish to use the replica as a read-only server, you can use the P4Broker to direct read-only commands to the replica or you can use a forwarding replica.
 The broker can do load balancing to a pool of replicas if you need more than one replica to handle your load.
-Use of the broker may require use of a P4AUTH server for authentication.

-6.2.1.
+6.3.1.
 Replication Setup

-To configure a replica server, first configure a machine identically to the master server (at least as regards the link structure such as /p4, /p4/common/bin and /p4/instance/), then install the SDP on it to match the master server installation.
+To configure a replica server, first configure a machine identically to the master server (at least as regards the link structure such as /p4, /p4/common/bin and /p4/instance/\), then install the SDP on it to match the master server installation.
 Once the machine and SDP install is in place, you need to configure the master server for replication.